wix/stylable/packages/experimental-loader/README.md

 # Experimental Stylable Webpack Loader

 This loader supports working with `mini-css-extract-plugin`.
-Internally, this setup uses two seperate loaders.
+Internally, this setup uses two separate loaders.

 - `stylable-transform-loader` - responsible for Stylable transformations and generates the `css-loader` compatible output that the `mini-css-extract-plugin` expects
 - `stylable-runtime-loader` - Stylable offers a richer module API compared to css modules.
 The `css-loader` flow does not support this API, and so we are using this loader to convert the raw Stylable locals data to the appropriate runtime stylesheet